 A VoIP (Voice Over Internet Protocol) phone service helps phones communicate with the regular phone network, through the internet instead of a phone line.

-Essentially, it’s a phone service over the internet.
+Essentially, it’s an internet-powered phone service.
 With the right software, you can answer calls from your computer or mobile phone.

 VoIP services offer unique benefits that make them a no-brainer for businesses that rely heavily on the phone.
 These benefits drive robust growth, with the sector projected to pass $190 billion in revenue by 2024.